Doctors Note Logo

 2. Nerve Issues in the Neck: Problems with the nerves in the neck can lead to pain that radiates to the shoulder blade.

-If you are experiencing persistent or severe pain, it is important to consult with a healthcare professional to determine the exact cause and appropriate treatment.
+If you are experiencing persistent or severe pain, you can check your symptoms with our free AI symptom checker or consult with a healthcare professional to determine the exact cause and appropriate treatment.

 Tell your friends about us.